The black pepper plant (Piper nigrum) is mainly grown commercially in hot climates. However, given the right conditions, you can grow it at home.

 Around February or March, separate the selected runner shoots from the existing vine, cutting from the middle section.
 Next, cut the shoots into two- or three-node cuttings for planting.

-Remove any leaves and dip the ends of the cuttings in a rooting compound such as E-Z Root.
+Remove any leaves and dip the ends of the cuttings in a rooting compound, such as E-Z Root.

 Lastly, place the cuttings in polythene bags or pots with well-draining soil where they will begin to strike roots.
 Remember, too, that the soil must be moist.
-Plant it out in May or June.
+Plant them out in May or June.

 How Long Does a Black Pepper Plant Take to Grow?

-When ready to fruit, the flowers will begin to form in the spring and early summer, with the berry fruits developing in clusters.
+When ready to fruit, the flowers will form in the spring and early summer, with the berry fruits developing in clusters.
 However, once it matures, you will have a plant to reap year after year.

 Pests and Diseases